MAGALA-RICHARD/apsimNGpy-documentations/doc/OPT.rst

     Here, the method used is ``'Powell'``, a **derivative-free** optimization algorithm that performs a directional search in successive, conjugate directions.
 It is robust for many types of problems, especially when gradient information is unavailable.

-The `minimize_with_alocal_solver()` method is a wrapper around `scipy.optimize.minimize`, making it easy to plug in a solver of your choice while passing solver-specific options.
+The `minimize_with_a_local_solver()` method is a wrapper around `scipy.optimize.minimize`, making it easy to plug in a solver of your choice while passing solver-specific options.

 When optimizing complex models such as APSIM simulations, the shape of the objective function surface can significantly impact the choice of optimization strategy.